This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Taxi drivers in Southeast Asia don’t really have the best reputation.
 They’ve mastered the art of hustling tourists and the drivers in Bali are no exception.

 The most trustworthy company on the island is Blue Bird Taxi Group.
-Their drivers clearly display identification cards and usually turn on the meters without being asked to.
+Their drivers display identification cards and usually turn on the meters without being asked to.
 They often dress nicely in a blue patterned shirt with the Blue Bird logo on it.
 And if you don’t want to hail a taxi on the street, you can download the official Blue Bird app which works much like Uber.

 The many less reputable taxi companies know about Blue Bird’s good reputation.
 Some attempt to mimic Blue Bird to fool tourists.
 Most of the taxis in Bali are painted in a light blue color now and some even have “Blue Bird Group” stickers on their windshield and taxi signs.
 They aren’t the real deal but that doesn’t mean they can’t be trustworthy.